jar398/listtools/doc/method.md

 # RCC-5 decision method

-The central technical problem is figuring out which RCC-5 relationship holds between a taxon in one checklist and a taxon in another checklist.
+The central technical problem is figuring out which RCC-5 relationship (equivalent, includes, is included in, disjoint, overlap without inclusion) holds between a taxon in one checklist and a taxon in another checklist.

-So we might ask for the RCC-5 relationship between taxa x and y, where x is the taxon in checklist A that some record r1 stands for, and y is the taxon in checklist B that some record r2 stands for.
+We might ask which RCC-5 relationship holds between taxa x and y, where x is the taxon in checklist A described by some record r1, and y is the taxon in checklist B described by some record r2.

-We may not know much about these taxa, and we may even have to speculate on their properties.
-But we do know what the checklists say.
+We may not know much about these taxa, and we may even have to speculate on their properties and relationships.
+But we do know what the checklists say, and the rules of nomenclature are sometimes helpful.

 Of course we don't have enough information to discern the checklist authors' intent, so the result is heuristic.
-Even if two checklists are identical in every way, it is still possible for record (taxon) comparison to be underdetermined, because of some unknown context bearing on the checklists.
-The approach is based on the given hierarchies in the checklists together with judicious use of names that are common between the two checklists.
+Even if two checklists are identical in every way, it is still possible for identical records to refer to different taxa, because of some unknown context bearing on the checklists.
+The present approach is based on the given hierarchies in the checklists together, judicious use of names that are common between the two checklists, and heuristics.

 ## Overview

 1. Checklist preparation including scientific name parsing
-1. A 'workspace' holds two checklists
 1. Record matches by name (hierarchy insensitive)
 1. Heuristic exemplar choice
 1. Exemplar set calculation